-In this article, we will cover all aspects of oral thrush, including the causes, symptoms, and treatment.
+This article will cover all aspects of oral thrush, including the causes, symptoms, and treatment.

 Alongside medical treatment, the following can help reduce the risk of worsening the condition:

-- Rinse mouth with salt water.
+- rinsing the mouth with salt water

 Occasionally, the affected area simply becomes red and sore, with no detectable white spots.